Innovation Advisory · Framework 05

 The Metric

 Are you measuring progress or activity?
-Meetings held or lives changed?

 Meetings held, reports filed, workshops conducted — these are activity.
 Change in the lives of the people you set out to help — that is progress.
-Know which one you are counting.

 The Fresh Start